Residential Fees

 What is a RAD / DAP?

-You may have heard the term before but not be sure what they mean.
-Depending on your individual circumstances, you may need to make an accommodation payment.
-The RAD and the DAP are the two ways you can choose to pay this.
+You may have heard the term before but not be sure what it means.
+Depending on your circumstances, you may need to make an accommodation payment.
+The RAD and the DAP are the two ways to pay for this.

-The Refundable Accommodation Deposit (RAD) is a lump sum payment which is fully refundable when the room is vacated.
+The Refundable Accommodation Deposit (RAD) is a lump sum payment that is fully refundable when the room is vacated.

-The Daily Accommodation Payment (DAP) is a daily payment which is not refundable.
-You may also pay a combination of RAD and DAP.
-For example, part lump sum payment and part daily payment.
+The Daily Accommodation Payment (DAP) is a nonrefundable daily payment.
+You may also pay a combination of RAD and DAP, for example, a part lump sum payment and part daily payment.

 RAD and DAP